7.7 cm Leichte Kraftwagengeschütze M1914: History

-During the Franco-Prussian War, Paris was surrounded by the Prussians and the French attempted to use balloons to smuggle messages and supplies in and out of the besieged city.
-In response, Krupp developed a 37 mm cannon which was mounted on a pedestal which sat on a four-wheeled horse cart and was designated 'BallonabwehrKanone or BaK and this was the first practical anti-aircraft gun.
-Even though armed aircraft were used as early as the Italo-Turkish and Balkan Wars the designation BallonabwehrKanone remained in use until replaced by the more familiar FlugabwehrKanone or FlaK later in the First World War.
+During the Franco-Prussian War, Paris was surrounded by the Prussians, and the French attempted to use balloons to smuggle messages and supplies in and out of the besieged city.
+In response, Krupp developed a 37 mm cannon mounted on a pedestal and sat on a four-wheeled horse cart.
+The cannon was designated BallonabwehrKanone, or BaK, and was the first practical anti-aircraft gun.
+Although armed aircraft were used as early as the Italo-Turkish and Balkan Wars, the designation BallonabwehrKanone remained in use until it was replaced by the more familiar FlugabwehrKanone or FlaK later in the First World War.

-Designs for dedicated anti-aircraft guns existed before the First World War but few were in service.
-The idea of a truck-mounted self-propelled anti-aircraft gun also existed since 1906 but few had been built.
-In 1912 both Krupp and Rheinmetall were asked to prepare prototypes of a self-propelled anti-aircraft gun.
-The design that was tested and approved for production in 1913 was from Krupp and would be known as the 7.7 cm Leichtes Kraftwagengeschütz M1914.
-The gun, mounts and vehicle layout remained similar despite being produced by both Krupp and Rheinmetall.
-The primary role for the M1914 was to provide mobile air defense for targets such as supply depots, command centers, and bridges.
+Designs for dedicated anti-aircraft guns existed before the First World War, but only a few were in service.
+The idea of a truck-mounted self-propelled anti-aircraft gun also existed since 1906 but only few had been built.
+In 1912, both Krupp and Rheinmetall were asked to prepare prototypes of a self-propelled anti-aircraft gun.
+The design that was tested and approved for production in 1913 was from Krupp and would later be known as the 7.7 cm Leichtes Kraftwagengeschütz M1914.
+The gun, mounts, and vehicle layout remained similar despite being produced by both Krupp and Rheinmetall.
+The primary role for the M1914 was to provide mobile air defenses for targets such as supply depots, command centers, and bridges.
 In addition to their anti-aircraft role, M1914's were often used as anti-tank guns during the final year of the war since they were able to move from place to place quickly to repulse allied armored thrusts.